salimfadhley/mind_of_steele/scripts/109/mind_of_steele_109.md

 Here's another genre:

 Two unlikely individuals meet in a quirky, unexpected: way—a classic "meet-cute."
-They clash, misunderstand each other, yet circumstances and an undeniable spark draw them together.
+They clash, misunderstand each other, yet circumstances draw them together.
 Despite obstacles and humorous mishaps, they ultimately find love and happiness.

 It’s *When Harry Met Sally*.
 It’s *You’ve Got Mail*.
 It’s *Notting Hill*.